bifurcationkit/BifurcationKit.jl/README.md

 | [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://rveltz.github.io/BifurcationKit.jl/dev) | ![Build Status](https://travis-ci.com/rveltz/BifurcationKit.jl.svg?branch=master) [![Coverage Status](https://coveralls.io/repos/github/rveltz/BifurcationKit.jl/badge.svg?branch=master)](https://coveralls.io/github/rveltz/BifurcationKit.jl?branch=master) |

-This Julia package aims at performing **automatic bifurcation analysis** of large dimensional equations F(u,λ)=0 where λ∈ℝ.
+This Julia package aims at performing **automatic bifurcation analysis** of large dimensional equations F(u,λ)=0 where λ∈ℝ by taking advantage of iterative methods, sparse formulation and specific hardwares (*e.g.* GPU).

 It incorporates continuation algorithms (PALC, deflated continuation, ...) which provide a *predictor* (u1,λ1) from a known solution (u0,λ0).
 A Newton-Krylov method is then used to correct this predictor and a Matrix-Free eigensolver is used to compute stability and bifurcation points.